mongodb/docs-c/source/docs-libmongoc/advanced-connections.rst

 Additional Connection Options
 -----------------------------

-The full list of connection options can be found in the :symbol:`mongoc_uri_t` docs.
+The full list of connection options can be found in the :ref:`mongoc_uri_t` docs.

 Certain socket/connection related options are not configurable: